ipads-multimedia-storage/docs/API.md

   "bandwidth": <Double>, // the bandwidth of network
   "objects": [{ // many objects at the same time
     	"id": <Long>, // id of the object
-    	"x": <Double>, // location x
+    	"time": <Long>, // time related to the location "x": <Double>, // location x
     	"y": <Double>, // location y
     	"angle": <Double>, // angle of the object